-We are a values-based Trust, which means all actions are guided by our six 'Es' as follows:
+We are a values-based Trust, which means all actions are guided by our three 'Es' as follows:

-- Ethical 'Doing the right thing'
+- Equity 'Fairness and social justice'

 - Excellence 'Outstanding quality'

-- Equity 'Fairness and social justice'

-- Empathy 'Caring for others'

 - Evolution 'Continuous change'

-- Endurance 'Working hard and not giving up'

-This policy is based on the values of 'Equity, Empathy and being Ethical'
+This policy is based on the value of 'Equity'

 Scope

 The Behaviour Policy applies to all academies in the Trust and to all pupils who attend Leading Edge Academies.
 It sets out our shared values and expectations of good behaviour.
 In addition, a Behaviour Policy Annex is available for each Academy.
 This indicates: